×

 All about Enderbite and Pantellerite Properties

 Know all about Enderbite and Pantellerite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite and Pantellerite belong to Igneous Rocks.Texture of Enderbite is Granular whereas that of Pantellerite is Eutaxitic.
 Enderbite appears Veined or Pebbled and Pantellerite appears Layered and Foliated.
-The luster of Enderbite is not available while that of Pantellerite is earthy.
+The luster of Enderbite is while that of Pantellerite is earthy.
 Enderbite is available in black, grey, orange, pink, white colors whereas Pantellerite is available in dark greenish - grey colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Pantellerite are creating artwork.